 Why Cumbria is the perfect place to get Creative

-Cumbria’s exciting and respected arts scene makes it a perfect place to immerse yourself into a degree course.
-With galleries, museums and festivals right here on your doorstep, The University of Cumbria is a wonderful place to nurture your imagination and embark upon your creative journey.
+With galleries, museums, festivals and an exciting and respected art scene right on its doorstep, The University of Cumbria is the perfect place to nurture your imagination and embark on your creative journey.

-Let’s start with festivals.
-There are a whole host of artistic festivals that happen right here in Cumbria that celebrate everything from outdoor filmmaking to comic books!
-It’s also home to one of the UK’s most popular music festivals: Kendal Calling, which has seen headliners in the past including Snoop Dogg, Elbow, Kaiser Chiefs, Run DMC, Catfish and the Bottlemen, Madness, Basement Jaxx, Rudimental and Noel Gallagher’s High Flying Birds.
-Here are just some of the festivals you can enjoy whilst studying here in Cumbria.
+There is a whole host of art festivals that happen right here in Cumbria and celebrate everything from outdoor filmmaking to comic books!
+It’s also home to one of the UK’s most popular music festivals: Kendal Calling, which has seen the likes of Snoop Dogg, Elbow, Kaiser Chiefs, Run DMC, Catfish and the Bottlemen, Madness, Basement Jaxx, Rudimental and Noel Gallagher’s High Flying Birds as its headliners.
+Here are just some of the festivals you can enjoy whilst studying here at Cumbria:

 Keswick Film Festival (February)

-Organised by the local Keswick Film Club, the festival also includes the Osprey Short Film Awards.
+Organised by the local Keswick Film Club, this festival also includes the Osprey Short Film Awards.